How is aid getting into Gaza?

 “The Egyptian Red Crescent has played a huge, huge, huge role in getting humanitarian assistance into Gaza through that border", Sumiko continues.

-“They are receiving and transporting goods from the EU, governments and different partner National Societies, whoever wants to donate.
-They are the sorters, they were also mandated by the government to play that logistics role.
+“They are receiving and transporting goods from the EU, governments and different partner National Societies, whoever has donated.
+They were also mandated by the government to play that logistics role.

 Has the Red Crescent managed to deliver aid into Gaza?

-Together, these Red Crescent Societies have reached over 1.3m people with, food parcels, hygiene kits, blankets, mattresses, water jerry cans, kitchen kits and other basic essentials.
-Sadly, this is just not enough.
+To date, the Palestine Red Crescent has reached over 1.5m people with food parcels, hygiene kits, blankets, mattresses, water jerry cans, kitchen kits and other basic essentials.
+Sadly, so much more is needed.

 How has the British Red Cross been supporting?